Biden offers logistics support to ease formula shortage

 But Chicago-based Abbott has emphasized that its products have not been directly linked to the bacterial infections in children.
 Samples of the bacteria found at its plant did not match the strains collected from the babies by federal investigators.
 The company has repeatedly stated it is ready to resume manufacturing, pending an FDA decision.

 Former FDA officials say fixing the type of problems uncovered at Abbott’s plant takes time, and infant formula facilities receive more scrutiny than other food facilities.
-Companies will need to exhaustively clean the facility and equipment, retrain staff, repeatedly test and document there is no contamination.
+Companies need to exhaustively clean the facility and equipment, retrain staff, repeatedly test and document there is no contamination.

 Even if the facility reopens soon, the FDA will still face scrutiny for its handling of the issues at the plant.

-Note: This story has been updated to correct the timing of the whistleblower complaint to October, not September.